Owenll66/Owenll66.github.io/_posts/2019-04-14-decisionStump.md

 ---
+layout: blog
-layout: blog title: A Succinct Solution For Building Decision Stumps
+blog title: A Succinct Solution For Building Decision Stumps
 description: Decision stumps are simple and good weak learners which could be applied in Boosting algorithms.
 This blog provides both matlab code and python for building decision stumps.

 author: owenll66
 ---